NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

 ```

 ## PLACEHOLDER_LOW_TO_HIGH
-This method sorts players numerically depending on the output of a **numeric** placeholder from lowest value to highest value.
+This method sorts players numerically depending on the output of a **numeric** placeholder from the lowest value to the highest value.
 **Only placeholders that output number values will work with this sorting type!**
 Supported number interval is from -1,000,000,000 to 1,000,000,000 and 5 decimal places.
 To configure this sorting type, write the placeholder that you want to use.
 That's it.
-For example, if you want to sort players using the output of the `%health%` placeholder from lowest health to highest, you would do that using a configuration such as `PLACEHOLDER_LOW_TO_HIGH:%health%`.
+For example, if you want to sort players using the output of the `%health%` placeholder from the lowest health to highest, you would do that using a configuration such as `PLACEHOLDER_LOW_TO_HIGH:%health%`.
 Example:
 ```yaml
 scoreboard-teams: